-Associate Professors: Gearheart, McAlees, Smitherman.
+Associate Professors: Gearheart, McAlees, McPherson, Owens.

-Assistant Professors: Eldredge, Forgnone, Gelhart, Lowenbraun, Napier, Peterson,
+Assistant Professors: Bowen, Eldredge, Harper, Henkels, Napier, Peterson, Reinert,

-Weishahn, R. Wolfe.
+Townsend, Weishahn, R. Wolfe.

-Instructors: Bliler, Henkels, Hunt, Townsend.
+Instructors: Bliler, Lane, Millslagle, Phelps, Taylor, Wells, Zeitlow.

-Special Education offers a major or minor at the undergraduate level.

-The program affords undergraduate students the opportunity to qualify for a Colorado Teacher Certificate with endorsement for acoustically handicapped or mental retardation.
-Junior and senior students may take course work in the areas of teaching the visually handicapped and physically handicapped and in speech correction and audiology.
+The Special Education Department offers several majors at the undergraduate level and affords students the opportunity to qualify for a Colorado Teacher Certificate in the area of the acoustically handicapped or mental retardtion.
+A preprofessional program leading to the Bachelor of Arts degree in speech pathology and audiology is offered, as well as a program leading to the Bachelor of Science degree in Rehabilitation and Related Services.
+Junior and senior students may take course work in the areas of teaching the visually handicapped, physically handicapped, emotionally disturbed, and in speech correction.
 This course work may be used for certification in the special areas of teaching when all requirements for certification are met.

-The campus Special Education School, a cooperative project of the Greeley Public Schools and Colorado State College, provides a laboratory in which students may observe and do student teaching.
-At the present time this laboratory school enrolls mentally retarded, physically handicapped, acoustically handicapped, emotionally disturbed, and visually handicapped children.
-The Special Education facility also includes a speech and hearing clinic which provides complete audiometric evaluations as well as speech correction services; a research suite; and provision for testing and measuring exceptional children.
+The campus Special Education school, a cooperative project of the Greeley Public Schools and Colorado State College, provides a laboratory for observation and student teaching.
+At the present time, this laboratory school enrolls mentally retarded, physically handicapped, acoustically handicapped, emotionally disturbed, and visually handicapped children.
+The Special Education facility also includes a speech and hearing clinic, which provides speech correction services and complete audiometric evaluations; an apartment classroom; and provides for testing and measuring exceptional children.